Page updated 29th September 2021

 No. Any vaccines that are available will have been approved because they pass the MHRA’s (Medicines and Healthcare products Regulatory Agency) tests on safety and efficacy, so please rest assured that whatever vaccine you are given will be right and safe for you.

 - When will I receive a Covid-19 vaccine?

-Every adult in the UK has been offered at least one dose of the Covid-19 vaccine.
 The NHS is following advice from the Joint Committee on Vaccination and Immunisation (JCVI) to prioritise offering the vaccine to those most at risk of the virus, and those who live or work closest to them.
 The same priority list is being followed by all four nations in the UK.